marcriera/ddgo-controller-docs/usb/README.md

 ### DGC-255

-This controller shares most of its behaviour with DGOC-44U, but internal details need to be confirmed.
+This controller has one handle (5 power notches and 8+emergency brake notches), a D-Pad and 6 buttons (Select, Start, A, B, C, D).

+Internally, it is a HID-compliant joystick with two axes, 6 buttons and a PoV hat switch (the handle positions are reported via axes).

+Besides the PoV hat switch, it reports the same data as a DGOC-44U controller.
+The games check if the controller has a PoV hat switch to distinguish between a DGC-255 and a DGOC-44U.

 ### DGOC-44U

 This controller has two handles (5 power notches and 8+emergency brake notches) and 6 buttons (Select, Start, A, B, C, D).

-Internally, it is a HID-compliant joystick with two axes and six buttons (the handle positions are reported via axes).
+Internally, it is a HID-compliant joystick with two axes and 6 buttons (the handle positions are reported via axes).
 You can find its HID descriptor [here](descriptor-dgoc44u.txt).

 |                   |                           |
 |-------------------|---------------------------|